j99/teddy-bear/README.md

 # Teddy-Bear
 A simple, secure and extendible two-part php encryption system.
+(Each file is fully documented)

 ## How it works
 Teddy-Bear is a combination of two classes, `Teddy` and `Bear`.
 The first, `Teddy`, is the actual encryption system.
 The second, `Bear`, is where the `key` and `iv` are stored.